Polymer/polymer/PRIMER.md

       --nog: blue;
     }
     ```
 * Re-evaluation of custom property styles does not currently occur as a result of changes to the DOM.
-Re-evaluation can be forced by calling `this.updateStyles()` on a Polymer element.
+Re-evaluation can be forced by calling `this.updateStyles()` on a Polymer element (or `Polymer.updateStyles()` to update all element styles).
 For example, if class `b` was added to `x-foo` above, the scope must call `this.updateStyles()` to apply the styling.
 This re-calcs/applies styles down the tree from this point.

 * Dynamic effects are reflected at the point of a variable’s application, but not its definition.